Qiang people: Culture and religion

+Lifestyle

 The Qiang today are mountain dwellers.
 A fortress village, zhai 寨, composed of 30 to 100 households, in general, is the basic social unit beyond the household.
 An average of two to five fortress villages in a small valley along a mountain stream, known in local Chinese as gou 沟, make up a village cluster (cun 村).
 The inhabitants of fortress village or village cluster have close contact in social life.
 In these small valleys, people cultivate narrow fluvial plains along creeks or mountain terraces, hunt animals or collect mushrooms and herbs (for food or medicine) in the neighboring woods, and herd yaks and horses on the mountain-top pastures.

-Owing to its ethnic diversity, Qiang culture has influenced and been influenced by other cultures.
-Generally, those who live nearer to the Tibetans are influenced by the Tibetan culture, while the majority are more influenced by a Mandarin Chinese, which has close links with its ethnic history.

-Both the menfolk and womenfolk wear gowns made of gunny cloth, cotton, and silk with sleeveless wool jackets.
-Following age-old traditions, their hair and legs are bound.
-The womenfolk wear laced clothing with decorated collars, consisting of plum-shaped silver ornaments.
-Sharp-pointed and embroidered shoes, embroidered girdles and earrings, neck rings, hairpins and silver badges are also popular.
+In terms of subsistence and diet, northwestern displayed greater reliance on animal husbandry than agriculture, thus consuming more dairy and meat products.
+Meanwhile, southeastern settlers favor agricultural practices, resulting in greater consumption of grains and wheat.
+This northwest to southwest gradient is observable in many aspects of Qiang culture due to their geographic location between two distinct (relative) majority cultures.

+The Qiang constructed watchtowers and houses with thick stone walls and small windows and doors.
+Each village may have had one or more stone towers in the past, and these Himalayan Towers still survive in some Qiang villages and remain a distinctive feature in these villages.
+Though Qiang villages historically served as fortified settlements with several defense mechanisms, these functions were lost over time.
+The Communist government's 1949 establishment saw the removal of defense installations as part of a national unity policy.
+Villagers live in granite stone houses generally consisting of two to three stories.
+The first floor is meant for keeping livestock and poultry, while the second floor is meant for the living quarters, and the third floor for grain storage.
+If the third floor does not exist, the grains will be kept on the first or second floor instead.